John Steinbeck: Writing

-Steinbeck achieved his first critical success with Tortilla Flat, a novel set in post-war Monterey, California, that won the California Commonwealth Club's gold medal.
-It portrays the adventures of a group of classless and usually homeless young men in Monterey after World War I, just before U.S. prohibition.
-They are portrayed in ironic comparison to mythic knights on a quest and reject nearly all the standard mores of American society in enjoyment of a dissolute life devoted to wine, lust, camaraderie and petty theft.
-In presenting the 1962 Nobel Prize to Steinbeck, the Swedish Academy cited "spicy and comic tales about a gang of paisanos, asocial individuals who, in their wild revels, are almost caricatures of King Arthur's Knights of the Round Table.
-It has been said that in the United States this book came as a welcome antidote to the gloom of the then prevailing depression."
+Steinbeck achieved his first critical success when Tortilla Flat was published in 1935.
+Before Tortilla Flat was published, Steinbeck was an obscure writer "with little success."
+The novel was set in post-war Monterey, California and won the California Commonwealth Club's gold medal.
+In the New York Times, the book was described as "a sunny, warmheated, amoral and slightly scandalous chronicle."
+The novel portrays the adventures of a group of young men living in Monterey after World War I, just before U.S. prohibition.
+They are portrayed in ironic comparison to mythic knights on a quest and reject many social mores of American society in enjoyment of a dissolute life devoted to wine, lust, camaraderie and petty theft.
 Tortilla Flat was adapted as a 1942 film of the same name, starring Spencer Tracy, Hedy Lamarr and John Garfield, a friend of Steinbeck.
 With some of the proceeds, he built a summer ranch-home in Los Gatos.